Reflexivity revisited: Introduction

 \section{Introduction}

-In this note $(R,\fm,k)$ is a commutative noetherian local ring and $M$ is a finitely generated $R$-module, otherwise specializes.
+In this paper $(R,\fm,k)$ is a commutative Noetherian local ring and $M$ is a finitely generated $R$-module, unless otherwise specified.
 The notation $\mathcal{M}$ stands for a general module.
 For simplicity, the notation $\mathcal{M}^\ast$ stands for $\Hom_R(\mathcal{M},R)$.
-Then $\mathcal{M}$ is called \textit{reflexive} if the natural map $\varphi_{\mathcal{M}}:\mathcal{M}\to\mathcal{M}^{\ast\ast}$ is bijection.
+Then $\mathcal{M}$ is called \textit{reflexive} if the natural map $\varphi_{\mathcal{M}}:\mathcal{M}\to\mathcal{M}^{\ast\ast}$ is bijective.
 Finitely generated projective modules are reflexive.
-In his seminal paper Kaplansky proved that projective modules (over local rings) are free.
-The local assumption is really important: there are a lot of interesting research papers (even books) on the freeness of projective modules over polynomial rings with coefficients from a field.
-In general, the class of reflexive modules is extremely big compared to the projective modules.
+In his seminal paper \cite{kap}, Kaplansky proved that projective modules over local rings are free.
+The local assumption is really important.
+Indeed, there are many interesting research papers, and even books, on the freeness of projective modules over polynomial rings with coefficients from a field.
+In general, the class of reflexive modules is extremely large compared to the projective modules.

-As a generalization of Seshadri's result, Serre observed over $2$-dimensional regular local rings that finitely generated reflexive modules are free in 1958.
-This result has some applications: For instance, in the arithmetical property of Iwasawa algebras (see \cite{ser}).
+As a generalization of Seshadri's result, Serre observed in 1958 that over $2$-dimensional regular local rings, finitely generated reflexive modules are free.
+This result has some applications; for instance, in the arithmetic properties of Iwasawa algebras (see \cite{ser}).

-It seems freeness of reflexive modules is subtle even over very special rings.
-For example, in \cite[Page 518]{Lam} Lam says that the only obvious examples of reflexive modules over $R:=\frac{k[X,Y]}{(X,Y)^2}$ are the free modules $R^n$.
+It seems the freeness of reflexive modules is subtle even over very special rings.
+For example, in \cite[Page 518]{Lam}, Lam says that the only obvious examples of reflexive modules over $R:=\frac{k[X,Y]}{(X,Y)^2}$ are the free modules $R^n$.
 Ramras posed the following: